is part of the Informa Markets Division of Informa PLC

 helping them to develop concepts and put facts and figures around options.

-He is a member of the Advisory Board at Warwick University Professional and Executive Programme faculty and on the Retail and Retail Marketing Masters Programmes at Cranfield University School of Management.
-He is a Visiting Fellow at Cranfield University, a Visiting Fellow at Warwick University (WMG) and is Professor of Operations Management and Information Systems at Nottingham University Business School.
+He is a member of the Advisory Board at Cranfield University’s Supply Chain faculty, a Visiting Fellow at Cranfield University, a Visiting Fellow at Warwick University (WMG) and is Hon.
+Professor of Operations Management and Information Systems at Nottingham University Business School.

 As a Senior Analyst, Nick Finill contributes to ABI Research’s Intelligent Supply Chain service.
 Nick’s research coverage focuses on how supply chain operators and logistics service providers can leverage transformative technologies to increase intelligence, visibility and efficiency across their operations.